Zheng-Bote/gha-next-semvers/README.md

 GitHub Action that output the next version for major, minor, and patch version based on the given semver version.

+## Brief

+Github Action and Workflow to get previous tag / version and nest version (optional: based on parameter.
+See Example 1)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->